HerrNamenlos123/JTAG_Interface/index.md

 In case something isn't working as expected or you're having trouble getting JTAG to work or you need help modifying the project to fit your needs, don't hesitate to contact me at:
 <HerrNamenlos123@gmail.com>

-Don't be shy, just write like politely `Hey, i can't get my project to work...` and I would be glad to be helpful.

-Also, in case you find a bug or want to request a feature or anything similar, please go to the issues tab of the repository and create an issue.
+Also, in case you find a bug or want to request a feature or anything similar, please go to the [issues tab](https://github.com/HerrNamenlos123/JTAG_Interface/issues) of the repository and create an issue.

 Now as that's out of the way, let's get coding and create something amazing!